mbadolato/iTerm2-Color-Schemes/README.md

 The scheme idleToes was inspired by the [idleFingers](http://idlefingers.co.uk/) TextMate theme and suggested for inclusion by Seth Wilson.

+The scheme Zenburn was inspired by the [Zenburn](http://snk.tuxfamily.org/log/zenburn-terminal-color-scheme.html) version created by Suraj N. Kurapati.

 If there are other color schemes you'd like to see included, drop me a line!

 By the way, the color schemes with the dark backgrounds (Dark Pastel, Desert, etc.) look fantastic with a little bit of transparency.
 I have my slider set to the spot just under the A and R in "Transparency" on the Preferences->Window tab.